angular/angular/packages/core/src/render3/I18n_ICU.md

 - ICU expressions: `const ICU_1 = 'text {VAR_PLURAL, plural, =0 {zero} =1 {one} other {multiple}}';`

 ### Prepare the message
+An extracted message needs to be processed by `i18nMapping` instruction.
-Once we have the message, we use the function `i18nMapping` to parse it in the creation phase and to create a set of instructions that will be cached in the `TView` so that it can be shared between all templates of a given type.
+The `i18nMapping` breaks down the string into a set of instructions that will be cached in the `TView`.
+This caching allows the code to only pay the cost once per application startup.
 The instructions are a list of commands that are used to translate a template.
-We use bitwise operations to store both the type of the instruction and the value.
+Bitwise operations are used to store both the type of the instruction and the value.
 The position of the instruction in the array is also important because it represents the position of the placeholder/text in the translated template.

-For example if we have the following template:
+For example given the following template:
 ```html
 <div i18n>
   <p>text</p>